kolopdel-boop/ESP32-S3-ECG-Monitor/README.md

 The ESP32-S3 processes the received ECG samples in real time.

-Peak detection is based on a threshold and local-maximum check.
+Peak detection is based on a configured amplitude threshold and local-maximum checking.

 A sample is considered a candidate ECG peak when: